adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

 .. currentmodule:: radtools

-Exchange module describes the spin Hamiltonian and is build around of the :py:class:`.ExchangeHamiltonian` class.
+Exchange module describes the spin Hamiltonian and is build around of the :py:class:`.SpinHamiltonian` class.
 It stores bonds between :py:class:`.Atom` :math:`i`, which is located in :math:`(0, 0, 0)` unit cell and :py:class:`.Atom` :math:`j`, which is located in :math:`(i, j, k)` unit cell and corresponding exchange parameters.

-The notation of the exchange Hamiltonian is an important issue, since without clear notation exchange parameters does not make much sense. :py:class:`.ExchangeHamiltonian` can support any notation out of the most common ones.
+The notation of the exchange Hamiltonian is an important issue, since without clear notation exchange parameters does not make much sense. :py:class:`.SpinHamiltonian` can support any notation out of the most common ones.
 Detailed description of the notation is given in correspondent section: :ref:`guide_exchange_notation`.
 We encourage you to read it once with full attention.